-Find out exactly why organic traffic dropped, and what to fix first.
+Your organic traffic dropped.
+We find out why and tell you what to fix first.

-When rankings, impressions, or qualified search traffic decline, the worst move is guessing.
-We investigate the drop across Search Console data, indexing signals, content quality, internal architecture, SERP changes, and technical risk so you can stop reacting and start recovering with evidence.
+Most teams respond to a traffic drop by publishing more content, tweaking titles, or waiting it out.
+That usually creates more noise.
+We investigate the decline across Search Console data, indexing signals, content quality, internal architecture, SERP movement, and technical risk so your team can stop guessing and start acting on evidence.

-Search Console patterns Indexing and crawl risk Content and intent decay
+Search Console data Indexing signals Content and intent Technical risk

-Traffic recovery gets messy because the symptoms overlap.
-A page can lose clicks because rankings fell, because impressions disappeared, because CTR dropped, because search demand changed, because Google reinterpreted intent, or because technical and indexing issues quietly blocked performance.
+The problem is that traffic recovery gets messy because the symptoms overlap.
+A page can lose clicks because rankings fell, impressions disappeared, CTR dropped, search demand changed, Google reinterpreted intent, or technical and indexing issues quietly blocked performance.

 Position loss